Britney Spears: Public image

-Spears's erratic behavior and personal problems during 2006–2008 were highly publicized and affected both her career and public image.
-Erlewine reflected on this period of her life, stating that "each new disaster [was] stripping away any residual sexiness in her public image".
+Spears' erratic behavior and personal problems during 2006–2008 were highly publicized and affected both her career and public image.
+Erlewine writes that "each new disaster [was] stripping away any residual sexiness in her public image".
 In a 2008 article, Rolling Stone's Vanessa Grigoriadis described her much-publicized personal issues as "the most public downfall of any star in history".
-Spears later received favorable media attention; Billboard opined that her appearance at the 2008 MTV Video Music Awards "was a picture of professionalism and poise" after her "disastrous" performance at the previous year's show, while Business Insider ran an article on how she had "lost control of her life ... and then made an incredible career comeback".
-Spears later reflected on this tumultuous period, saying: "I think I had to give myself more breaks through my career and take responsibility for my mental health. ...
+Spears later received favorable media attention; Billboard wrote that her appearance at the 2008 MTV Video Music Awards "was a picture of professionalism and poise" after her "disastrous" performance the previous year, while Business Insider ran an article on how she had "lost control of her life ... and then made an incredible career comeback".
+In 2017, Spears said: "I think I had to give myself more breaks through my career and take responsibility for my mental health. ...
 I wrote back then, that I was lost and didn't know what to do with myself.
 I was trying to please everyone around me because that's who I am deep inside.
 There are moments where I look back and think: 'What the hell was I thinking?'"

 In September 2002, Spears was placed at number eight on VH1's 100 Sexiest Artists list.
 She was placed at number one on FHM's 100 Sexiest Women in the World list in 2004, and, in December 2012, Complex ranked her 12th on its 100 Hottest Female Singers of All Time list.
 Remarking upon her perceived image as a sex symbol, Spears stated: "When I'm on stage, that's my time to do my thing and go there and be that — and it's fun.
 It's exhilarating just to be something that you're not.
 And people tend to believe it."
-In 2003, People magazine cited her as one of the 50 Most Beautiful People.
+In 2003, People cited her as one of the 50 Most Beautiful People.